 Tips to keep your child’s teeth clean

 - Make sure your child is brushing their teeth twice a day.
-Their teeth need to be cleaned with toothpaste that is suitable for children – because kids sometimes have a tendency to swallow toothpaste.
+Their teeth need to be cleaned with toothpaste that is suitable for children – because children sometimes have a tendency to swallow toothpaste.
 Try to get them out of this habit early on.